16 July 2021

 European Politics and Economy

-The European Union (EU) is a political partnership between 28 democratic European countries.
+The European Union (EU) is a political and economic union of 27 democratic European member states.
 With almost 500 million citizens, it has become a major player in global politics.
 In this course, the European Union is the main object of study.
 You will be introduced to the Union's history, institutional structures, current aims and future challenges.
 Lectures will explain the historical background and the various stages of integration.
-Other themes that you will examine include the role of European leaders, the future political expansion of the EU, transatlantic relations and the development of a shared foreign policy and development aid.
+Other themes that will be examined include the role of European leaders, the future political expansion of the EU, transatlantic relations and the development of a shared foreign policy and development aid.

-This course offers you an introduction to the political landscape of Europe.
+This course offers an introduction to the political landscape of Europe.
 Central to the course is the European Union (EU), a political partnership which has become a major player in global politics.
-You will start with discussing the historical background of the European Union, which originated from a long process of political and economic integration that started after the Second World War and culminated in the formation of the EU by the Treaty of Maastricht in 1993.
+First of all the historical background of the European Union will be discussed.
+It originated from a long process of political and economic integration that started after the Second World War and culminated in the formation of the EU by the Treaty of Maastricht in 1992.
 Several lectures will give insight into the various stages of integration, the role of European leaders and the present Euroscepticism and resistance to the European project.
-For example, the French and Dutch refusal to ratify the European Constitution.
+An example of which is the UK's decision to step out of the EU.
 Other issues include the future political expansion of the EU, transatlantic relations, and the development of a shared foreign policy and development aid.

-Another theme of this course is the system of governance within the European Union.
+One of the themes of the course is also the system of governance within the European Union.
 Consisting of the European Parliament (representing the people of Europe); the Council of the European Union (representing national governments); and the European Commission (representing the common EU interest).
-Also, you will learn about the role and function of the various other European institutions such as the European Court of Justice and the European Central Bank.
+The role and function of the various other European institutions such as the European Court of Justice and the European Central Bank will be addressed as well.

 The last theme focuses on regional and cultural diversity within Europe, discussing the position of various countries and regions within the larger European family, or the role of Europe in the world.
 The main venue for the course is the city of Utrecht.
-The program includes an excursion to the city of Brussels, where you will visit the European Parliament and if possible, the NATO headquarters.
-Overall you will experience an intensive two-week program with lectures and seminar groups.
-Together with other students you are expected to work on group presentations and assignments.
+The programme includes an excursion to the city of Brussels, where course participants will visit the European Parliament and if possible, the NATO headquarters.
+Overall students will experience an intensive two-week programme with lectures and seminar groups.
+Together with other students they are expected to work on group presentations and assignments.

 Dr. Jonne Harmsma